OneWeekCodeCamp/curriculum/day5/README.md

 In addition to this, you're going to push the code up to a new repo on GitHub.

-At the end of the day, those who want are invited to present their app before the rest of the class.
+At the end of the day, those who want are invited to present their project before the rest of the class, to talk a about a piece of code their app.
+It's not a competition about making the best app; the point is to show how your feature is implemented in the code.

 ## Suggested goals